marcodpt/paw/README.md

 ## TODO 🔧

-### Bugs 🐞
- - datalist do not work on firefox mobile

 ### Next release 📋
  - merge tag and alert inside ctrl

 ### Improvements 💡
+ - datalist do not work on firefox mobile
+ - error messsage do not display
  - semantic html tests, no string cmp
  - formatter should be a component?
  - allow icon with input to avoid unicode and translation